jscontreras/segment-import/README.md

 > Records are processed in batches of `1000` records executed with a delay of `1 second`.
 Inspect the `browser console` to see how the callbacks sets are processed.

-## DATA CONVERSIONS
+## Data Conversions

 ### Boolean Values
 The application automatically converts `true`,`TRUE`, `false`, `FALSE` stings to the corresponding boolean values.
 ### Date Strings
-The application automatically converts dates like `2021-11-02 9:20:35` to the corresponding ` ISO-8601` format.
+The application automatically converts dates like `2021-11-02 9:20:35` and other formats to the corresponding ` ISO-8601` format.
+Make sure your dates look `ISO-8601` in the preview.
+Example: `2022-04-29T00:38:42.321Z`.

+## Configuration file conversions.json
+Customize the following options located in `public/config/conversions.json`.
+### batchSize
+The amount of transactions per batch request.
+> 500 is a recommended size and has been tested with long imports.
+If your import fails and the retry can't find any errors (check browser console) then decrease this number.
 ### String to Int conversions
 Add the field name to the `stringToint` array in the configuration file `/public/config/conversions.json`.
 Use the field name only.